openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Enforcement

+### Code of Conduct Team (CoC Team)

+The Cross Project Council (CPC) delegates enforcement of the code of conduct to the Code of Conduct Team (CoC Team).

+The structure of the CoC Team and the process by which its members are chosen are described in the [CoC Team processes][].

-The CPC delegates enforcement of the CoC to the CoC Team.
+The current composition of the CoC Team is available in the [code of conduct][CoC] itself along with means to contact by email the whole CoC Team and each of it members individually.

+The CoC Team is responsible for maintaining and applying the [incident mangement processes][].

+### Delegation to projects

-Projects may opt-in to enforce the CoC themselves provided they meet the requirements [described below][delegation to projects].
+Projects may opt-in to enforce the code of conduct themselves provided they meet the requirements [described below][requirements for delegation].
 However, reportees, victims, and offenders may escalate an issue to the CoC Team at any point in the process to avoid a conflict of interest and appeal the decision up to thirty (30) days after a response to the complaint was provided if they believe that the process was not followed properly.

-For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.

-For spaces managed by member projects, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
 Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size and scope of the project including any day-to-day moderation of the project spaces.
 As part of these processes, however, the project must agree to:
   * maintain the confidentiality with regard to the reporter of an incident
   * to participate in and document the path for escalation as outlined in the section on Escalation.